 Union’s Job Shadow program offers students the opportunity to spend two hours of their school day on-site with local professionals in the career field of their choice.
 Students receive first-hand experience in the field and build a network of professional relationships.

 Naviance is a college and career readiness platform that helps connect academic achievement to post-secondary goals.
 Naviance is students’ go-to for all things college and career.
 In Naviance, students can:

 • Take surveys to discover their career interests, individual strengths, and learning styles

 • Explore college and career options

 • Request transcripts to be sent to colleges

 • Create a personal portfolio and resume

-Students who participate in Service Learning go off-campus for two hours each day to volunteer with a local non-profit organization.
-Placements offer students valuable workplace experience.
+Students who participate in Service Learning may go off-campus for two hours each day to volunteer with a local non-profit organization.
+Students can also to stay on campus, be a student-aid, and enroll in a one hour course.
+Either way, placements offer students valuable workplace experience.

 Juniors and seniors at Union High School have the opportunity to attend classes at Tulsa Technology Center in either the morning or the afternoon.
 A Tulsa Tech admissions representative is available in the College/Career Center Monday-Thursday during the school year to assist students in choosing a program and applying for admission.
 For more details, visit our Career Tech page.